wix/stylable/packages/cli/README.md

 ### Options

-Like for [single project](#configuration-file) `options` is the top-level `BuildOptions` and is the default options for each project.
+Similar to a [single project](#configuration-file), `options` is the top-level `BuildOptions` and is the default options for each project.

 ### Projects

-**Projects** is a generic term that refers to the set of requests with defined single or multiple `BuildOptions`.\
+**Projects** is a generic term that refers to a set of path requests that define single or multiple `BuildOptions`.\
 This set of requests is being processed and then evaluated as a map of `projectRoot` (directory path) to a set of `BuildOptions`.

 By default, the request is a path to a package, and in order to make the correct topological sort, the dependency needs to be specified in each package `package.json`

-As said, the value of the request can be resolved to a single `BuildOptions`, but it can also be multiple builds.
+As mentioned above, the value of a request can be resolved to a single or multiple `BuildOptions`.

 ```jsonc
 {